 - quiet enjoyment, unless the landlord requests to do an inspection - for which you should receive sufficient notice ahead of the appointment (24 hours except in emergency)

 Your responsibilities as a tenant include:

 Do not rent more than you can afford.
 The Housing Team here will do an income and expenditure assessment with you to help understand how much you can afford.
-Always make sure the Rent is affordable for you before you sign the tenancy.
-Only you really know how much you’ll be comfortable spending every month but part of being a good tenant is renting within your means.
-Even when that means you don’t get that huge garden or location you really want.
+Always make sure the rent is affordable for you before you sign the tenancy.
+Only you really know how much you will be comfortable spending every month, but part of being a good tenant is renting within your means.
+Even when that means you do not get that huge garden or location you really want.

 Pay your rent

-Paying your rent—and paying it on time—will go a long way toward maintaining a strong relationship during your tenancy.
+Paying your rent, and paying it on time, will go a long way towards maintaining a strong relationship during your tenancy.

 Did you know...

 Your Landlord can get your Universal Credit housing element paid directly to them!
 They can do this online, or just come and speak to one of our Tenancy Support team who will be able to help them do this.